nhjeong/Subsampling_aliasing_artifact_eliminator/CONTRIBUTING.md

 # Community

-If you have any questions, you can send an e-mail to nhjeong@athena.kaist.ac.kr
+If you have any questions, you can send an e-mail to ICSL.aihelp@gmail.com